dahisland/argent-bank/README.md

   - Disconnect a logged user

 - PHASE 2 :

-  A `./swagger.yml` document have been written to document the backend endpoints and models datas needed to implement account and transactions api requests.
+  A <a href="./swagger.yml">swagger</a> document have been written to document the backend endpoints and models datas needed to implement account and transactions api requests.

 ## TECHNOLOGIES